top of page

 Coach Assignment and Logistical Organisation

-Based on the fencers going to specific events and taking into account simultaneous events, the Academy Director and Pathway Manager assign Coaching staff to events, manage logistics in terms of travel, accommodation etc. Where it is necessary for fencers to borrow fencing equipment from the Academy, we will organise fittings and kit collection at training sessions at the Combat Centre the week leading into any nominated competition so that fencers have everything they need for the competition ahead of time
+Based on the fencers going to specific events and taking into account simultaneous events, the Pathway Team assign Coaching staff to events, manage logistics in terms of travel, accommodation etc. Where it is necessary for Home Squad fencers to borrow fencing equipment from the Academy, we will organise fittings and kit collection at training sessions at the Combat Centre the week leading into any nominated competition so that fencers have everything they need for the competition ahead of time.

 PDFA Team August Photoshoot-43.jpg